noamsab/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 * **High IOPS SSD**.
 This is a high-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
 The IOPS performance limit is 9,000.
 The bandwidth limit is 500 MB/s.

-Availability: Amsterdam, Frankfurt, London, Luxembourg, Luxembourg-2, Manassas, Paris-2, Singapore

 * **Standard**.
 This is a network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
 The IOPS performance limit is 4,500.
 The bandwidth limit is 300 MB/s.

-Availability: all regions

 * **Cold**.
 This is a network HDD disk, suitable for less frequently accessed workloads.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

-Availability: Luxembourg
+Please note that this option is unavailable in Manassas.

 * **Ultra**.
 This is the network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

-Availability: Luxembourg

 * **SSD Low-Latency**.
 This is an SSD block storage, designed for applications that require low-latency storage and real-time data processing.
 It can achieve IOPS performance of up to 5000, with an average latency of 300 µs.

-Availability: Amsterdam-2, Frankfurt, Hong Kong, Luxembourg-2, Manassas, Tokyo

 </expandable-element>